teasama/100-days-of-code/rules.md

 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
-5. I am new to coding so I'm going to power through freecodecamp.org
+5. I am new to coding so I'm going to power through freecodecamp.org while at the same time playing around on codepen.

 ## Ideas to make this challenge more effective